MartinMusiol1987/musiol-rag/README.md

 2. **Intelligent Text Chunking**: Breaking documents into semantically meaningful pieces using sentence boundary detection
 3. **Chunk Storage**: Storing document chunks with references to their source documents
 4. **Embedding Generation**: Converting text into vector representations
-5. **Vector Search**: Finding the most relevant text chunks for a query with distance-based scoring
+5. **Vector Search**: Finding the most relevant text chunks for a query with distance-based scoring using cosine similarity
 6. **Results Inspection**: Detailed logging of the entire process with similarity scores

 The system uses PostgreSQL for document and chunk storage, and FAISS for efficient similarity search.